 You probably heard how some lawyers were fined in 2023 for fake citations generated by ChatGPT.
 Another got fired and fined for using the same AI tool.
 Well, this post is to help you avoid the pitfall so you don’t become the next victim.
 So, read on.

 Being the first open AI, ChatGPT is often seen as a revolutionary tool, assisting users across various industries with its impressive language capabilities.
 Its potential to generate human-like text, answer questions, and assist with a wide range of tasks is undeniable.
-From drafting emails to brainstorming ideas, ChatGPT has shown remarkable versatility.
+From drafting emails to brainstorming ideas, generic, generative AI has shown remarkable versatility.

 For lawyers, the allure of such a powerful AI tool is understandable; mostly because lawyers are usually pressed for time.
-However, while ChatGPT* offers the appeal of quick answers and efficient information gathering, which could potentially streamline many aspects of legal work, it falls short in the specialized and high-stakes arena of legal research and often provides generic or inaccurate answers to cover up for the shortfall in its resources.
-Consequently, using ChatGPT for legal research often presents significant risks that outweigh its potential benefits.
+However, while generic generative AI tools offer the appeal of quick answers and efficient information gathering, which could potentially streamline many aspects of legal work, they fall short in the specialized and high-stakes arena of legal research and often provide generic or inaccurate answers to cover up for the shortfall in its resources.
+Consequently, using generic generative AI tools for legal research often presents significant risks that outweigh its potential benefits.
 This is why you, as a lawyer, should avoid it.

-In this article, we’ll explore five crucial reasons why lawyers should avoid ChatGPT when it comes to legal research tasks and recommend the best legal-specific alternative to get the work done accurately.
+In this article, we’ll explore five crucial reasons why lawyers should avoid generic generative AI tools when it comes to legal research tasks and recommend the best legal-specific alternative to get the work done accurately.

 Not all tech is created equal.
 Legal professionals must approach them with caution because of the rigorous standards demanded of them.
 Here are five crucial reasons every lawyer should steer clear of ChatGPT when it comes to legal research: